codefresh-io/cap-docs.codefresh.io/_docs/pipelines/stages.md

 1. To list all the stage names at the root of the pipeline file
 1. To use the `stage` property on each step to assign it to a stage

->This updated pipeline view is only a nice way to visualize the pipeline.
+>This updated pipeline view affects only the visualization of the pipeline.
 It does not affect the order of step execution.
-Steps will still execute in the same order listed in the `codefresh.yml` file.
+Steps are still executed in the same order as listed in the `codefresh.yml` file.
   If you wish to use parallel execution and advanced workflows see the [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) page.

 ## Example pipeline with several stages